vuestorefront/storefront-ui/apps/docs/components/components/loadercircular.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The LoaderCircular is used when the loading progress can be determined.
 ---
 # LoaderCircular

-The LoaderCircular is used when the loading progress can be determined.
+{{ $frontmatter.description }}

 <Generate />